- The Powerball jackpot is over half a billion dollars.

 - The winner of this lottery will come away with a lot less than you might think.

-- Whoever wins the Mega Millions lottery could face over 40 percent in taxes.
+- Whoever wins the lottery could face over 40 percent in taxes.

-If you were lucky enough to be the winner of this historic jackpot, you have two options: take a lump sum or an annuity with annual payments over 30 years.
+If you’re lucky enough to take home the lottery prize, you have two options: Take a lump sum or an annuity with annual payments over 30 years.
 If you take the annuity, you’ll get one payment immediately, and then 29 additional annual payments.
 The amount of each payment increases 5 percent per year.
 The total of all 30 payments is equal to the jackpot amount.
-If the jackpot is $1.5 billion, the first payment would be about $22.5 million.
-The cash option is $878 million, which gives you a lot of options of how to spend it until you take taxes into consideration.

 The Real Dollar Figures of Winning This Lottery

-If you were to take the cash option of $878 million, about $210,720,000 will be withheld for federal taxes.
+If you had won the $550 million prize on Wednesday, you could’ve taken the lump sum option of $335 million.
+About $80.4 million would’ve been withheld for federal taxes.
 Then you’d still need to pay roughly $114,140,000 when your tax return is due.
-Then, there are state taxes on the winning amount.
-For South Carolina’s 7 percent state tax, that comes out to an additional $61.46 million, or a total tax liability of $386.32 million.
+Plus, state taxes on the winning amount.
+For example, South Carolina has 7 percent state tax.

-The South Carolina winner’s lump-sum take-home pay will be $491.68 million.
-Too bad the ticket wasn’t won in Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington or Wyoming.
+Hopefully the ticket will be won in Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington or Wyoming.
 Those states have no income tax.

 The Lottery Tax Burden